-As listed in appendix Table 3, GBD 2010 first reported an overall age-adjusted MIR and age-specific MIR for first-ever ischemic stroke and hemorrhagic stroke in low-income and middle-income countries in 2010 (Table 3 in Krishnamurthi RV et al) [11], as well as an overall MIR in all ages in Chinese in 2010 (Table 1 and 2 in Krishnamurthi RV et al) [11].
+As listed in S1 Table 3, GBD 2010 first reported an overall age-adjusted MIR and age-specific MIR for first-ever ischemic stroke and hemorrhagic stroke in low-income and middle-income countries in 2010 (Table 3 in Krishnamurthi RV et al) [11], as well as an overall MIR in all ages in Chinese in 2010 (Table 1 and 2 in Krishnamurthi RV et al) [11].
 The MIRs in 65-74 years in Chinese in grey cells were estimated from that in low-income countries and matched the overall MIR in China.

-Appendix Table 3.
+S1 Table 3.
 The mortality-to-incidence ratios for ischemic and hemorrhagic stroke from GBD 2010 study to estimate that of 65-74 years in Chinese.